Lancaster Workplace Injury Attorney

 DRUNK DRIVER

 Workplace accidents injure thousands of people across South Carolina in a year.
 Workers and their families often feel overwhelmed by fears of what comes next.
 They express anxiety about how they can pay their rent or mortgage, along with other bills.
-Thankfully, the state’s workers’ compensation system will usually step in and pay medical bills and provide some wage loss support.
-But workers often need a trusted advocate in their corner to help them navigate this confusing system.
+Thankfully, the state’s workers’ compensation system will usually step in and pay medical bills and provide some lost wages support.
+But injured workers often need a trusted advocate in their corner to help them through this confusing system.

-Contact Hart Law to speak with a Lancaster workers’ compensation lawyer.
-We offer free consultations to those hurt on the job.
+Contact Hart Law to speak with a Lancaster personal injury lawyer.
+We offer free consultations to those hurt on the job in Lancaster, SC, and the surrounding areas of Lancaster County, including Fort Mill and Indian Land.

 A Closer Look at Workers’ Compensation in South Carolina

-Before the state adopted its workers’ compensation system, any injured employee needed to show their employer was negligent before they could receive compensation.
+Before the state adopted its South Carolina workers’ compensation system, any injured employee needed to show their employer was negligent before they could receive compensation.
 That process was slow and cumbersome.
-Meanwhile, workers who needed medical care often had to pay out of pocket and wait a year or more for a settlement.
+Meanwhile, injured workers who needed health care often had to pay out of pocket and wait a year or more for a settlement.

 The workers’ compensation system has changed all that.
-Now, workers are entitled to necessary medical care without any showing of fault.
-This no-fault system means that workers receive care faster.
+Now, injured employees are entitled to necessary medical care without any showing of fault.
+This no-fault insurance system means that workers receive care faster and do not face the same legal burden of proving wrongdoing just to get help.

-You can also receive wage loss or disability benefits without showing fault, either.
+You can also receive lost wages or disability benefits without showing fault, either.
 Nonetheless, there are limitations to the system.
-You only receive benefits if you are hurt while on the job.
-There needs to be a nexus or connection between your job and the injury or illness you suffer from.
-If you are hurt at home or while driving to work, then the accident is not normally covered.
+You only receive workers’ compensation benefits if you are hurt while on the job.
+There needs to be a connection between your job and the injury or illness you suffer from.
+If you are hurt at home or while driving to work, then the accident is not normally covered under South Carolina law.

 How We Help Injured Workers